-- (a) is a natural person who was physically present in South Africa for a period exceeding 183 days in aggregate during the twelve-month period preceding the date on which the interest is received or accrues by or to that person; or - (b) the debt from which the interest arises is effectively connected to a permanent establishment of that person in South Africa.
+- (a) is a natural person who was physically present in South Africa for a period exceeding 183 days in aggregate during the twelve-month period preceding the date on which the interest is received or accrues by or to that person; or - (b) at any time during the twelve month period preceding the date on which the interest is received by or accrued to that person, carries on business through a permanent establishment in South Africa.

-If a Noteholder does not qualify for the exemption under section 10(1)(h) of the Income Tax Act, exemption from, or reduction of, any South African tax liability may be available under an applicable double taxation treaty.
-Furthermore, certain entities may be exempt from South African income tax.
+If a Noteholder does not qualify for the exemption under section 10(1)(h) of the Income Tax Act, exemption from, or reduction of, any South African tax liability may be available under an applicable double taxation treaty.Furthermore, certain entities may be exempt from South African income tax.
 Purchasers are advised to consult their own professional advisers as to whether the interest income earned on the Notes will be exempt under section 10(1)(h) of the Income Tax Act or under an applicable double taxation treaty.